 To that end, Boston Ujima Project can be considered an exercise in Afrofuturist worldmaking.
 When it comes to addressing the needs of working-class Black and brown communities of Boston, insightful solutions are not lost in the past, nor deferred to a later date.
 We are building them today.
 Our solutions were forged on Afro-indigenous cooperative practices like susu and informal networks of mutual aid, and we believe in collaborative, not competitive, ways of being, as expressed through our fundraising practices for instance.
 Our ecosystem of investors, artists, activists, partner institutions, and entrepreneurs embraces a non-linear, multi-pronged path to change.
 Internally, we resist white supremacist ideals like urgency and perfectionism, by prioritizing slow, deliberate work with high standards.

 We are a team of industrious dreamers, defying convention to incite visions of the future.
 Those of you who trusted us enough to come on this journey — as investors, partners and friends — might consider yourselves abetters of Afrofuturism.
 Most importantly, Afrofuturism pinpoints the mind as the final site of colonization.
-Once the mind knows freedom, it’s only a matter of time before dreams become realities.
+Once the mind knows freedom, it’s only a matter of time before dreams become a reality.

 Paige Curtis is the Culture & Communications Associate at the Boston Ujima Project.